HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/AllocationApi.md

 Get servers allocation

 Returns an array of allocation information for each server instance type.
 Each instance type's allocation information is further grouped by service type.
 When using a Metal token, the value in the 'Membership' header determines the scope of the response, i.e., Project or Hoster.
 However, the default scope is Tenant/Hoster when using the GL IAM token.
 If the allocation data is needed for a specific project, then the 'Project' header must be present in the request.
 If the 'siteID' query parameter is present, the information returned is specific to that site ID.
-If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Worksapceid' headers.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters